darshan-raul/Apollo11/README.md

 One will be worker

-Learn kubernetes the hard way
+Learn kubernetes the hard way [ Create your own k8s cluster ]

+- https://www.youtube.com/watch?v=E3h8_MJmkVU [Kubernetes Cluster Setup with Kubeadm in RHEL7 |CENTOS7 for beginner --2021]
+- https://www.youtube.com/watch?v=XJufs3ZZBVY [ How to Setup a 3 Node Kubernetes Cluster for CKA Step by Step ]

 Create control node components on master node

 Install any other container runtime other than docker Run the same workload that was run on minikube